acbgdxiong/Enhanced-Defect-Detection-in-Lyophilized-Powder-Vials-via-Adaptive-Feature-Fusion/README.md

 ### Known Issues / TODO
-Partial data is stored in the Date folder.
+Partial data is stored in the Date folder, 链接：https://pan.quark.cn/s/86de4c38004d?pwd=bdpA 提取码：bdpA .
 The network architecture is defined in my.yaml, and the validation model is AEFNet.pt.
 All files have been uploaded and are available.
 ## <div align="center">Network Architecture</div>
 nc: 80 # number of classes  # [depth, width, max_channels]